sdesyllas/RiotApi.NET/README.md

 ![](http://www.brandsoftheworld.com/sites/default/files/styles/logo-thumbnail/public/052011/microsoft_.net_.png?itok=yeSwxY-i)

 # RiotApi.NET
-Riot Games Api for .NET written in C#.
-The project is bundled with a web ASP.NET MVC client that interacts with the api.
+> (WORK IN PROGRESS)

+This is a .net Api for Riot Games League of Legends written in C#.
+The goal of this ptoject is to provide a higher level of interaction with the Riot's API Rest service, json responses are deserialized to objects and all methods of the service are called via an Interface with all supported methods as documented by Riot.

+In other words this projects is a simple C# client with no special configuration or magic tricks, only an api key is needed

+# RiotApi.NET web ASP.NET MVC User Interface **WORK IN PROGRESS**
+> (WORK IN PROGRESS)

+# RiotApi.NET Android application **WORK IN PROGRESS**
+> (WORK IN PROGRESS)

 # Third party libraries used
 * [Newtonsoft.Json 7.0.1-beta3](https://github.com/JamesNK/Newtonsoft.Json)